-Did you know that 138% more money is made from customers who buy your products via an email offer than by customers who don’t get your emails?
-Or that email is the biggest driver of customer retention (even more effective than social media)?
+Did you know that 138% more money is made from customers who buy your products via an email marketing offer than from customers who don’t get your emails?
+Or, that email is the biggest driver of customer retention (even more effective than social media)?

-Our guide to extremely effective email marketing tips for restaurants will help you get more customers, increase the money they spend with you, and make sure they keep coming back for more.
+Our guide to extremely effective restaurant email marketing will help you get more customers, increase the money they spend with you, and make sure they keep coming back for more.

 Table of Contents

 - 1 Build a segmented email marketing list